Programming in Neut

 You can use e1; e2

-as a syntax sugar of let _: unit = e1 in e2
+as syntactic sugar for let _: unit = e1 in e2

 :